shayanaqvi/DPM/README.md

 # dpm
-dpm is a TUI frontend to MPD
+dpm is just one more terminal frontend for MPD

 ## Features
 The feature set, at present, is somewhat limited.
 Right now, it can: